Bound states and controllable currents on Topological Insulator surfaces with extended magnetic defects: Boundary conditions.

-\paragraph{Boundary conditions.} The Hamiltonian has to be supplemented by the boundary conditions (BC) at the defect line.
-For the linear in momentum Dirac systems, the wave function is discontinuous across the boundary.~\cite{McKellar1987,McKellar1987a}.
-The boundary conditions for scalar potentials were investigated in graphene~\cite{McCann2004,Akhmerov2008,Basko2009c} and topological insulators~\cite{Sen2012,Enaldiev2015,Zhou2016}, and the origin of the discontinuity at the step elucidated in Ref.~\cite{Brey2014a}.
+The Hamiltonian has to be supplemented by the boundary conditions at the defect line.
+For the linear in momentum Dirac systems, the wave function is discontinuous across the boundary~\cite{McKellar1987,McKellar1987a}.
+The boundary conditions for scalar potentials { and step discontinuity} were investigated in graphene~\cite{McCann2004,Akhmerov2008,Basko2009c} and topological insulators~\cite{Sen2012,Enaldiev2015,Zhou2016}. { Similar boundary condition arise at an edge between two surfaces on different planes as elucidated in Ref.~\onlinecite{Brey2014a}.}